visualizenews/corona/ogimage.markdown

     bar shows the number of people affected.
 Hover on the bars to see the details for each day.
   centered_title: true
+introduction: This page generates the dynamic OG Image.
+footer: " "

 ---